Singularity-free dynamical invariants-based quantum control: Acknowledgements

-\textbf{Acknowledgments} AP acknowledges an RMIT University Vice-Chancellor’s Senior Research Fellowship and a Google Faculty Research Award.
-This work was supported by the Australian Government through the Australian Research Council under the Centre of Excellence scheme (No: CE170100012).
+RS, AY and AP disclose support for the research of this work from the Australian Government through the Australian Research Council under the Centre of Excellence scheme (No: CE170100012).
+AP acknowledges an RMIT University Vice-Chancellor’s Senior Research Fellowship and a Google Faculty Research Award.
 This research was also undertaken with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.